-While you write, TypeScript will provide with the available options, which saves a lot of your effort that would be spent on figuring out what should be written.
-It’s especially useful for new developers that reuse a component for the first time, TypeScript will provide them with a suggestion about what are the props required, etc.
+While you write, TypeScript will provide with the available options.
+This saves a lot of your effort that wyou could spend on figuring out what should be written.
+It’s especially useful for new developers that reuse a component for the first time.
+TypeScript is able to provide them with a suggestion about what are the props required, etc.

 Refactoring is a lot easier as well.
 If we try to rename a component in vanilla JS React app, VS Code can only rename references in an active file.
-If your project is TypeScript-based, you will enjoy updates of all references across the project codebase.
+If you run your project in TypeScript, you will enjoy updates of all references across the project codebase.